sbtourist/Journal.IO/README.md

 ## About concurrency

 Journal.IO is thread safe: this means the same _Journal_ instance can be concurrently accessed by multiple threads, for both reading and writing, inside the same JVM process.
 By the way, you cannot access the same set of journal files from different JVM processes: future Journal.IO versions will implement a simple file locking mechanism to prevent data corruption due to shared file access.

+Journal.IO provides its own managed threads: exactly one thread for writing batches, and one thread for disposing unused resources, so it is really cheap in terms of thread usage.
+However, you can provide your own managed executors by setting the _Journal#setWriter_ and _Journal#setDisposer_ methods: by doing so, Journal.IO will use the provided executors and hence share threads with other parts of your application; please note this should be done only if you really know what you are doing.

 ## About durability